PurpurMC/PurpurDocs/docs/Permissions.md

 Purpur adds a few new permission nodes for some of it’s added features.

 By default **all** of these permissions are for OP users only.
-Any other users will need to be granted the permissions you want them to have using a permissions plugin.
+Any other users will need to be granted the permissions using a permissions plugin.

-* **allow.ride.<mob_id>**
+* **allow.ride.<mob_id&gt;**
     - This permission gives the ability to ride a certain mob by shift right clicking it.
 Once mounted you can use WASD to move around, and spacebar to jump or fly.
-Just replace "<mob_id>" with the mob's Entity ID.
+Just replace "<mob_id&gt;" with the mob's Entity ID.

     - **examples**:
         - `allow.ride.cow`
         - `allow.ride.zombie_pigman`
         - `allow.ride.snow_golem`

-* **allow.special.<mob_id>**
+* **allow.special.<mob_id&gt;**
     - This permission gives the ability to activate a ridable mob's special ability.
 Not all mobs have a special ability.
-Just replace "<mob_id>" with the mob's Entity ID.
+Just replace "<mob_id&gt;" with the mob's Entity ID.

     - **Currently Available Specials**